yourlocaldeveloper/thelocalgame/README.md

 # thelocalgame

-This is the respository holding the Stream Portion Front-end (tlg_ffx) and Back-end (tlg_bff) for the entirity of the RFID Poker Table.
+This is the repository holding the Stream Portion Front-end (tlg_ffx) and Back-end (tlg_bff) for the entirety of the RFID Poker Table.

-Learn more about this project on my [website][https://www.yourlocaldev.com/projects/rfid]
+Learn more about this project on my [website](https://www.yourlocaldev.com/projects/rfid)

 ## Notible files: